 9 Examination Arrangements

-9 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Associate Dean Research Dean of the Graduate School shall appoint Examiners on the recommendation of the student’s Supervisor and Associate Dean of the School Head of Department.
+9 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Associate Dean Research Dean of the Graduate School shall appoint Examiners on the recommendation of the student’s Supervisor and Associate Dean (Research) of the School Head of Department.
 For the degree of Master of Philosophy or the degree of Doctor of Philosophy not fewer than two Examiners shall be appointed of whom at least one shall be an External Examiner who has had no supervisory relationship with the candidate.
 A candidate's Supervisor may not act as his/her Internal Examiner.
 A Supervisor may attend the viva voce examination as an Observer unless the student objects.

-9.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Dean of the Graduate School on the recommendation of the Associate Dean Research of the SchoolAssociate Dean Research shall appoint two External Examiners and a member of Senate as an Observer.
+9.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Dean of the Graduate School on the recommendation of the Associate Dean (Research) of the SchoolAssociate Dean Research shall appoint two External Examiners and a member of Senate as an Observer.

 10.Examination